nathanweisz/DK-MEG-Basics2020/README.md

 > __DON'T REINVENT THE WHEEL!__ is a mantra that I hold up strongly.

 But also if this was not the case (i.e. having the historic overheads), I would not be sure whether to base my main analysis solely e.g. on Python.
 For example, starting your analysis from Fieldtrip  facilitates using the abundant possibilities offered by other Matlab based toolboxes (e.g. using DCM in SPM).
-Furthermore, get away from the either-or-mentality and think in a problem solving manner.
+Furthermore, abandon an either-or-mentality  (if you are that type of person) and **think in a problem solving manner**.
 For example, if you have done most of your analysis in Fieldtrip, but now either need a tool from Python (either as single step or to complete a part of your analysis), then it is easy to either [call Python directly from Matlab](https://www.mathworks.com/help/matlab/call-python-libraries.html) or actually [importing Fieldtrip structures directly into MNE](https://mne.tools/stable/auto_tutorials/io/plot_10_reading_meg_data.html#fieldtrip-meg-eeg-data-mat).
-If you are an [R](https://www.r-project.org) fan (e.g. for visualization) then [important your data](https://cran.r-project.org/web/packages/R.matlab/index.html) is also not a big deal.
+If you are an [R](https://www.r-project.org) fan (e.g. for visualization) then [importing your data](https://cran.r-project.org/web/packages/R.matlab/index.html) is also not a big deal (if you are a user of [RMarkdown](https://rstudio.github.io/reticulate/#python-in-r-markdown) then you could also use MNE-Python to get your data into R).

 # Setup of the course